 Professor Seymour has been involved in ‘milking’ programs in the past, harvesting the fish’s venom for the creation of stonefish anti venom.

-“It’s probably one of the most well-used anti venoms in Australia,” he adds.
+“It’s probably one of the most well-used anti venoms in Australia,” he says in the video.

 Evandale Lake is a long-established man-made tidal lake that is sometimes popular with swimmers.

 Despite an extensive search, the Gold Coast Bulletin has since reported that none of the divers could locate any of the elusive and camouflaged stonefish in the lake.

 Mayor Tom Tate is famous for his ongoing battles with the environmentally-conscious demographic amongst his community.

 The latest claim from Lord ‘Kill Him Dead’ adds to a growing amount of disturbing comments and pet-project plans from the mayor dating back to early in his first term when he declared to local media, “the days of saving the green frog on the Gold Coast is over” under his bright leadership.